Arnab771/ChatAnalyzer/README.md

 * Open `index.html` in the root folder.
 * Follow instructions on the web page.

-Alternatively you can use the official [hosted version](https://chatanalyzer.moritzwolf.com) of this code.

 ## What happens to my chat data?

 **No chat data is transferred to any remote server, all analysis is performed locally on your device**